lizzy-606/morfoskop/README.md

 # morfoskop

-A tool for measuring **inflectional paradigm productivity** and **domain specificity** in Polish text — built as a deliberate alternative to the StyloMetrix approach (Okulska et al., 2023, NASK), not a clone of it.
+Measures two things in Polish text: how flexibly a word is actually inflected, and which words are unusually characteristic of a given domain.

+## The idea in one paragraph

+Take the word "matka" (mother).
+If a text uses it ten times and every single time it's "matki" (genitive), that word is doing one job over and over.
+If a text uses "matka" across five different cases — "matka", "matce", "matkę", "matką", "matki" — the same lemma is doing five jobs.
+Same word, same frequency, completely different behavior. `morfoskop` measures the second thing.
+Most tools measure the first.

 ## How this differs from StyloMetrix

-StyloMetrix counts **morphological feature frequency per token**: how many times `Case=Gen` occurred in the text, how many times `Aspect=Perf`, normalized by document length.
-That is a measure of **distributional typicality** — it tells you how closely a text matches the average form distribution in a reference corpus.
-It says nothing about whether a lexeme is used *generatively* — whether the author actually moves across the paradigm, or just repeats the same form over and over.
+StyloMetrix (Okulska et al., 2023, NASK) counts **morphological feature frequency per token**: how many times `Case=Gen` shows up in the text, how many times `Aspect=Perf`, normalized by document length.
+That's a measure of **distributional typicality** — how closely a text matches the average form distribution of a reference corpus.
+It tells you nothing about whether a given lexeme is used *generatively*, i.e. whether the author is actually moving across the paradigm or just repeating one form.

-`morfoskop` counts differently: **per lemma, not per token**.
-For each lemma it checks how many *distinct* paradigm cells were attested in the text, and how evenly usage is distributed across them (entropy).
-Two texts can have identical `Case=Gen` frequency under StyloMetrix and completely different paradigm productivity under `morfoskop` — one might inflect the same noun across five cases, the other might repeat the genitive of one different word ten times.
+`morfoskop` counts **per lemma, not per token**.
+For each lemma, it checks how many *distinct* paradigm cells were attested, and how evenly usage is spread across them (entropy).
+Two texts can have identical `Case=Gen` frequency under StyloMetrix and completely different paradigm productivity under `morfoskop`.

-Second difference: `morfoskop` does not mix two annotation systems within one category.
-StyloMetrix's Polish inflection module sometimes reads `token.morph` and sometimes falls back to the old positional tagset via `token.tag_` (see `IN_V_FUTS`, `IN_V_IMP`, `IN_V_COND` in their repo).
-Here everything goes through `token.morph` (Universal Dependencies), consistently.
+Second, unrelated difference: `morfoskop` reads grammatical annotation through one consistent system (`token.morph`, Universal Dependencies) end to end.
+StyloMetrix's Polish inflection module mixes two annotation systems within the same category — `token.morph` in most places, the older positional tagset via `token.tag_` elsewhere (see `IN_V_FUTS`, `IN_V_IMP`, `IN_V_COND` in their repo).
+That inconsistency is avoided here by design, not by accident.

+This tool grew out of that comparison — it's a separate methodology built to ask a different question, not a StyloMetrix fork or extension.

 ## Two modules

-### 1. `paradigm_productivity` — paradigm productivity
+### 1. `paradigm_productivity`

-For nouns and adjectives: the set of attested cases per lemma, Shannon entropy of the case-usage distribution, coverage ratio against the 7-member set of Polish cases (Nom, Gen, Dat, Acc, Ins, Loc, Voc).
+For nouns and adjectives: which grammatical cases were attested per lemma, out of the 7-member Polish case set (Nom, Gen, Dat, Acc, Ins, Loc, Voc), plus Shannon entropy of how evenly usage is spread across those cases.

-For verbs: the set of attested (aspect, tense, mood) combinations per lemma, same entropy logic.
+For verbs: same logic, over attested (aspect, tense, mood) combinations.

-Theoretical grounding: this is not an ad hoc invention — it draws on the **Paradigm Cell Filling Problem** and the **Low Conditional Entropy Conjecture** (Ackerman & Malouf, 2013, *Language*), and on Baayen's (1992) morphological productivity measures (type/token ratio as an estimator of productivity).
-Entropy of form distribution as an indicator of paradigm "health" is a standard tool in that literature, not an original shortcut.
+Grounded in the **Paradigm Cell Filling Problem** and the **Low Conditional Entropy Conjecture** (Ackerman & Malouf, 2013, *Language*), and in Baayen's (1992) morphological productivity measures.
+Entropy of form distribution as an indicator of paradigm health is standard in that literature — not invented for this tool.

+**A note on the entropy numbers you'll see:** plain Shannon entropy computed from raw counts is biased *downward* when a lemma has few examples — the fewer tokens you have, the more "unproductive" a word looks, even when it isn't.
+This is a known statistical artifact, not a linguistic finding.
+Practical rule: always report the token count (N) next to every entropy value, and treat anything below N=30 per lemma as low-confidence rather than putting it in the same table as well-sampled lemmas.
+If you need something more rigorous than a threshold, the Chao-Shen coverage-adjusted estimator (Chao & Shen, 2003) corrects for probability mass sitting in paradigm cells that exist but weren't observed in the sample — worth implementing if you're publishing comparisons across lemmas with very different frequencies.

-### 2. `domain_specificity` — domain specificity (specialist vocabulary)
+### 2. `domain_specificity`

-Does not require a terminology dictionary (which barely exists for Polish specialist domains anyway — already documented in the NSM/frequency-resource notes).
-Instead: comparison of lemma frequency between a target corpus and a reference corpus, classic **log-likelihood ratio / keyness** (Dunning, 1993; Rayson & Garside, 2000).
-A word that is rare overall but frequent in the domain corpus signals specificity — no pre-existing term list required.
-Works with any reference corpus — naturally plugs into Bielikans/SpeakLeash as a general-Polish reference.
+Compares lemma frequency between a target corpus and a reference corpus — classic log-likelihood ratio / keyness (Dunning, 1993; Rayson & Garside, 2000).
+A word that's rare overall but frequent in the target corpus signals domain specificity.
+No terminology dictionary needed (dedicated Polish domain-term lists barely exist anyway).
+Any reference corpus works — plugs naturally into Bielikans/SpeakLeash as a general-Polish baseline.

-## What this tool does NOT do
+## Scope

-- It does not tokenize at the subword/BPE level.
-It operates on the layer after spaCy tokenization — the entire BPE/tokenizer layer stays a separate thread (preprints 1–4), deliberately unconnected here.
+Operates on the layer after spaCy tokenization — word-level morphology.
+Subword/BPE tokenization is a separate line of work (see preprints 1–4) and stays out of this tool on purpose.

-- It does not reproduce or expose the doctoral sequential method.
-The measures here are general, published morphological literature — not unpublished know-how.
-- It is not a ready-made "quality" classifier for text.
-It returns descriptive numbers; interpreting quality thresholds is a separate, deliberate decision, not something quietly baked in the way it is in the Bielik quality classifier.
+Output is descriptive: entropy values, coverage ratios, keyness scores, with N reported alongside.
+Deciding what counts as a "good" or "bad" score for your use case is a separate step you make explicitly, not something the tool decides for you.

 ## Morphological backend

-Defaults to `pl_core_news_lg` (spaCy). **Note**: `pl_core_news_sm` has a weak lemmatizer — in testing it confused "kota" (genitive singular of "kot") with a separate lemma "kota", and lemmatized "macie" (locative singular of "mata") as "mieć".
-A live end-to-end run on `sm` also failed to merge capitalized sentence-initial "Psa" with the lemma "pies", producing a spurious separate lemma with zero measured entropy — this is a confirmed, reproduced failure mode, not a hypothetical one.
-Use `lg` for research work; ideally `pl_nask` (HerBERT-based, IPI PAN) if available — the backend is swappable, see `pipeline.py`.
+Defaults to `pl_core_news_lg` (spaCy). `pl_core_news_sm` has a weak lemmatizer — confirmed failures include merging "kota" (genitive of "kot") into a separate lemma, lemmatizing "macie" (locative of "mata") as "mieć", and failing to merge capitalized sentence-initial "Psa" with lemma "pies" (producing a spurious lemma with zero measured entropy).
+These are reproduced, not hypothetical.
+Use `lg` for real work; `pl_nask` (HerBERT-based, IPI PAN) if available — backend is swappable, see `pipeline.py`.

 ## Installation